citizenfx/fivem-docs/content/docs/contributing/git/rebase-guide.md

     git pull upstream/master
     ```

     Your local master branch should now be up to date with our repository.
-Now you should push those changes back to your Github remote repository using the following command so your local changes are reflected on the remote:
+Now you should push those changes back to your GitHub remote repository using the following command so your local changes are reflected on the remote:

     ```
     git push origin master